EloquentOps/retool-plugin-speech2text/README.md

 ## Speech to Text for Retool

-A Custom Component for Retool that adds Speech to Text capability.
+A Custom Component for Retool that adds **Speech to Text** capability.

+> [!NOTE]
+>
-It requires, the first time, the permission from the browser to use the microphone.
+> It requires, only the first time, the permission from the browser to use the microphone.

 > [!WARNING]
 >